 Narrowing down the chargeback reason code, which is why the cardholder is disputing the transaction, can be a slippery rope sometimes.
 Chargeback reason codes do not always show the actual intent of the cardholder.
 However, it's advisable to respond to whatever reason code you received from the bank.

 If you've determined the chargeback is meritless, and you know the reason code, below are the five stages of an effective chargeback representment.

-Stage #1: Awareness - be aware of the chargeback response time limit.
+Step #1: Awareness - be aware of the chargeback response time limit

 Per standard processes, banks require you to respond to a chargeback within a rigid time frame.
 This period is crucial if you wish to overturn the dispute.
 Missing the stipulated time limit means a hundred percent loss by forfeit.